Rajat-Rathaur/readme/README.md

-A strong man overcomes an obstacle, a wise man goes the whole way. | **by Zen Proverb**
+Superstars think like superstars long before the fans or the press anoint them. | **by John Eliot**